IBM/RuDaS/README.md

-# Synthetic dataset generation code and Evaluation Tools for ILP
+# Synthetic dataset generation code and evaluation tools for ILP

 Requirements: Python 3 (TODO any others? check. then create file requirements.txt)